gitbls/sdm/Docs/Plugins.md

     * If the display manager is xdm or wdm, `boot_behavior` is set: B1 or B3 per the setting of `nodmconsole`
   * Calling the `raspiconfig` plugin during burn and specifying the `boot_behavior` argument will unconditionally set the new boot behavior

+## WiFi device must have the WiFi country

+If you want to use the WiFi device either configured for a network or simply enabled, you must specify the WiFi country.

+Plugins `btwifi`, `L10n`, and `network` will all correctly configure the network country (and `rfkill`) if the `wificountry` argument is provided.
+If you simply want to have the WiFi enabled without configuring the WiFi network via any of these plugins, use `--plugin L10n:wificountry=xx`.

 ## Plugin-specific documentation

 ### sdm-plugin-template